 If your dog is vomiting, it could be a sign of Giardia.
 The bacteria can cause queasiness which can cause your dog to vomit up any food they might have eaten.

 Diarrhea is another major way to tell if your dog has Giardia.
 If your dog’s feces are not solid and begin to become watery diarrhea, you should take them to be seen by a vet.

 If your dog is drinking an incredible amount of water, but is still dehydrated, that could be a sign of Giardia.
 However, it won’t do to try to force your dog to drink water to help combat this.
 It’s important to ensure your dog is taken to vet if you find your dog is extremely dehydrated.

 Their Coat Looks Bad

-Because Giardia cysts can grow on the skin, they can destroy your dog’s beautiful coat.
-If you find that your dog’s coat is starting to fall out or looks patchy, it could be that Giardia is infecting them.
+Because Giardia infectious cysts can grow on the skin, they can destroy your dog’s beautiful coat.
+If you find that your dog’s hair/ coat is starting to fall out or looks patchy, it could be that Giardia has been left untreated.